 Myth 4: Employers can trust big financial institutions' programs to provide real financial wellness.

 Truth: They’re usually capitalizing off of employees.

 As everyone knows, every financial institution worth its salt is on a mission to make its shareholders money.
 And there’s nothing wrong with that profit motive in itself!
 But it should be kept in mind whenever your business encounters the marketing machine in the context of financial wellness.
-Lately it’s become a big marketing move for banks and insurance groups to offer a financial wellness product, which they advertise as a free or deeply discounted service.
+Lately it’s become a big marketing move for banks to offer a financial wellness product, which they advertise as a free or deeply discounted service.

 The question becomes, what’s in it for them?
 It often turns out they’re only paying lip service to wellness as a way to get their financial products in front of your employees.
 Those mixed motives are bad enough.
 What’s worse is that what’s offered is often harmful to financial wellness—stuff like credit cards, emergency loans, refinancing offers and employee purchase programs!
 It’s the kind of bait and switch no one deserves, least of all your employees.
 Resist the convenience of ad campaigns dressed up as financial wellness and find a program that will never, ever include solicitations.

 How SmartDollar Defines Financial Wellness

 At SmartDollar we’ve heard all kinds of definitions of financial wellness, and you probably have too.
 But real wellness can only come from one source: behavior change leading to healthy personal money habits.

 Yes, that’s it!
 It’s really that simple . . . in theory!
 But putting it into practice can feel hard as employees get started.
 The challenge for employers is to find a way of helping employees leave behind the bad habits like reckless debt and endless spending, and replacing them with healthy ones like budgeting, paying off debt, and investing and saving for the future.